 Begin preparing now by doing the following:

-- Other countries may provide disability access in a different way -- learn about what types of accommodation are typical provided in your host country, and be flexible and open to different ways of accommodating your disability.
+- Other countries may provide access in a different way -- learn about what types of accommodation are typical provided in your host country, and be flexible and open to different ways of accommodating.

-- Before you go, find out as much as you can about your host culture and how it views disability by reading, talking to other students, and attending pre-departure orientation sessions.
+- Prepare ahead of time: Read, communicate with other students, and attend the required pre-departure orientation sessions.
 The more you know, the better prepared you will be for the interaction between your disability and the new environment.

 - Think about how you will answer questions about your disability in the language of your host country -- look up key vocabulary words ahead of time.

 - Continue learning while you are abroad by talking with your new friends, host family, conversation partner, teacher, etc.